kancharlaNarmadha/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 # T flipflop
 ![image](https://github.com/kancharlaNarmadha/Experiment--05-Implementation-of-flipflops-using-verilog/assets/119559316/319e6a75-b71a-4c2e-ab92-66dec2bbbaf6)

-# RESULT:
-Hence all the flipflops are implemented using verilog and their functionality has been validated using their functional tables.

 ### RESULTS
 All the flipflops are implemented using verilog and their functionality has been validated using their functional tables.